poseidon-framework/poseidon-framework.github.io/trident.md

 ~/my_project/my_project.ind
 ```

 then you can make that to a skeleton Poseidon package with the [`init`](#init-command) command.
-You can also do it manually by simply adding a `POSEIDON.yml` file, with the following content:
+You can also do it manually by simply adding a `POSEIDON.yml` file, with for example the following content:

 ```
-poseidonVersion: 2.0.1
+poseidonVersion: 2.4.0
-title: My awesome project
+title: My_awesome_project
 description: Unpublished genetic data from my awesome project
 contributor:
   - name: Stephan Schiffels
     email: schiffels@institute.org
+packageVersion: 0.1.0
 lastModified: 2020-10-07
-bibFile: sources.bib
 genotypeData:
   format: EIGENSTRAT
   genoFile: my_project.geno
   snpFile: my_project.snp
   indFile: my_project.ind
 jannoFile: my_project.janno
+bibFile: sources.bib
 ```

 Two remarks: 1) all file paths are considered _relative_ to the directory in which `POSEIDON.yml` resides.
 Here I assume that you put this file into the same directory as the three genotype files.
-2) There are two files referenced by this `POSEIDON.yml` file that aren't yet there: `sources.bib` and `my_project.janno`.
-That means that this is not a fully valid Poseidon package.
-However, `trident` will still accept this as long as the genotype files are there and in the right format.

-Note that at the time of this writing, `trident` supports `EIGENSTRAT` and `PLINK` as formats.
+2) Besides the genotype data files there are two (technically optional) files referenced by this example `POSEIDON.yml` file: `sources.bib` and `my_project.janno`.
+Of course you can add them manually - `init` automatically creates empty dummy versions.

-Once you have set up your own "Poseidon" package (which is really only a skeleton), you can add it to your `trident` analysis, by simply adding your project directory to the command using `-d`:
+Once you have set up your own "Poseidon" package (which is really only a skeleton so far), you can add it to your `trident` analysis, by simply adding your project directory to the command using `-d`:

 ```
 trident list -d /path/to/poseidon/packages/modern \